Monitoring progress with callbacks in JaxPlan.

 from pyRDDLGym.core.visualizer.movie import MovieGenerator

-from pyRDDLGym_jax.core.planner import JaxStraightLinePlan, JaxBackpropPlanner, JaxOfflineController, load_config_from_string
+from pyRDDLGym_jax.core.planner import JaxBackpropPlanner, JaxOfflineController, load_config_from_string

 We will use the Quadcopter control problem as an example here: